 3. PRACTICE DAILY — EVEN 10 MINUTES HELPS

 Consistency beats intensity.
 10 minutes of focused practice every day will improve your WPM faster than a 2-hour session once a week.
-Your fingers need repetition to build muscle memory.
+Your fingers need repetition to build reliable muscle memory.

 4. ACCURACY FIRST, SPEED SECOND